rajsiddarth/Knn/Readme.md

-# Implementation of K-Nearest Neighbour algorithm
+# Implementation of K-Nearest Neighbour Algorithm

- *Objective* :Classification models using Knn algorithm to predict whether the customer is going to default on loan or not

-  *Two implementations of Knn are shown, one using default euclidean distance and the other using value difference measure as a type of      distance measure for categorical variables*

-Variable Description of Bank Dataset:
+## Dataset
+The dataset is provided by a bank with variable descriptions as mentioned below.

 ID: Customer ID